victaum1/crak_chess/README.md

 # README #

 ### Motivation ###
-This projec is a programming exercise where it is going to be implemented a concrete case.
+This project is a programming exercise where it is going to be implemented a concrete case.
 The particular aplication is a simple chess engine.
 The language to use is "Haskell", like a prototyping squeme.